Tendon sheath injections

 If your child does not need to stay in hospital for other treatment, you can return home once they have recovered from the anaesthetic or sedation.
 The doctor on the ward will give you advice regarding rest, physiotherapy and exercises after the procedure.

-You should call the hospital if:
+You should call the hospital (or go to A&E out of hours) if:

-the injection site looks red, swollen and feels hotter than the surrounding skin for longer than 24 hours after the procedure
+• The injection site looks red, swollen and feels hotter than the surrounding skin for longer than 24 hours after the procedure.

-the injection site is oozing
+• The injection site is oozing.

-your child is in a lot of pain and pain relief does not seem to help
+• Your child is in a lot of pain and pain relief does not seem to help.